XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

   The minimum degrees allowed for objects with a single axis rotation.
 - `float` `MaxSingleRotationDegrees`
   The maximum degrees allowed for objects with a single axis rotation.
-- `UxrRotationConstraintMode` `RotationConstraint`
-  Defines the rotation constraint mode for the object.
 - `UxrAxis` `RotationLongitudinalAxis`
-  Defines which axis is considered the longitudinal rotation axis in constrained rotations.
+  Defines which axis is considered the longitudinal rotation axis in rotations constrained on two or more axes.
-- `Vector3` `RotationAngleLimitsMin`
-  The minimum rotation limits in local space.
-- `Vector3` `RotationAngleLimitsMax`
-  The maximum rotation limits in local space.

 ### Methods

 - `UxrAxis` `GetMostProbableLongitudinalRotationAxis()`
-  Returns the most probable longitudinal rotation axis for the object.
+  Tries to infer the most probable longitudinal rotation axis for the object.
 - `UxrRotationProvider` `GetAutoRotationProvider(Vector3 gripPos)`
-  Infers the most appropriate rotation provider based on the object’s shape and grip.
+  Infers the most appropriate rotation provider, the source of leverage, based on the object’s shape and grip.

 ## Resistance